arjungupta9879-lang/capstone/README.md

-a project to test understanding over css and html
+a project to test my understanding over css and html